Thomas Arne: Early life

-Musical career
+Musical talent career

-Between 1733 and 1776, Arne wrote music for about 90 stage works, including plays, masques, pantomimes, and operas.
-Many of his dramatic scores are now lost, probably in the disastrous fire at the Royal Opera House, Covent Garden in 1808.
-Arne's sister, Susannah Maria Arne, was a famous contralto, who performed in some of his works, including his first opera, Rosamund.
+Between 1733 and 1776 Arne wrote music for about 90 stage works, including plays, masques, pantomimes, and operas.
+Many of his dramatic scores are now lost, probably in the disastrous fire at the Royal Opera House in 1808.
+Arne's sister, Susannah Maria Arne, was a famous contralto who performed in some of his works, including his first opera, Rosamund.
 With her marriage to the Drury Lane actor Theophilus Cibber Susannah became known professionally as "Mrs Cibber".
 She and their brother Richard would often perform Arne's works together.